Apply to the Clinical Psychology (PsyD) Program

-A limited number of Advanced Standing students who have completed a MA degree in counseling or clinical psychology with a GPA of 3.25 and completed 500 practicum hours may be admitted each year.
+A limited number of Advanced Standing students who have completed an MA or MS degree in psychology (or equivalent) with a GPA of 3.25 and completed 500 practicum hours may be admitted each year.
 Advanced Standing students complete a reduced number of units in a program that is designed on a case by case basis depending on prior graduate coursework.
 Students admitted with Advanced Standing must complete all required courses at CIIS or demonstrate prior completion through submission and review of syllabi from prior coursework.

 Once accepted into the PsyD program, a limited number of students have the option to enroll in some courses for the spring or summer semester before their Fall semester begins.
 With the approval of the PsyD department, students can enroll in selected courses prior to commencement of the fall semester, later to join the fall cohort.
 Students who employ this option reduce the number of courses required during their first and/or second years of study.
 This option may provide greater latitude to curriculum planning for individual students.
 Students who begin to take classes in the spring or summer semesters are considered members of the student cohort that officially begins in the fall semester of the year that they are admitted and will move through the practicum sequence with that cohort.